Explore a new career with the BLM – where our people are our greatest natural resource.

 Background checks and security clearance

-For 0-point Sole survivorship veterans’ preference (SSP), please provide the documentation you received granting this preference.
+If you are claiming Sole Survivorship Veterans’ Preference (SSP), please provide the documentation you received granting this preference.

 Hard copy paper supplemental documents, submitted without prior Human Resources approval, will be considered as an incomplete application.